dannybloe/dzVents/README.md

 ## Device object API
 Each device in Domoticz can be found in the `domoticz.devices` collection as listed above.
 The device object has a set of fixed attributes like *name* and *id*.
 Many devices though (like sensors) have special attributes like *temperature*, *humidity* etc. These attributes are also available on each device object *when applicable*.

+### Fetching http data
-However, some attributes are not exposed by Domoticz to the event scripts.
-Fortunately dzVents will fetch this information through http and extends this missing information to the device data it already got from Domoticz.
+Some attributes are not exposed by Domoticz to the event scripts.
+Fortunately dzVents can fetch this information through http (json call) and extends this missing information to the device data it already got from Domoticz.
 If you still find some attributes missing you can check the rawData property of a device.
 Most likely you will find it there:

 	domoticz.devices['mySensor'].temperature
 	domoticz.devices['myLightSensor'].rawData[1] -- lux value, rawData is an indexed table!

+You can control this fetching in the [settings](#settings).

+**Important: if you disable fetching http data in the settings then some attributes are not available and you will have to get them from the rawData set yourself. dzVents doesn't know device type information in that case so it doesn't know what is in the raw data it gets from Domoticz.**

 ### Device attributes

- - **batteryLevel**: *Number* (note this is the raw value from Domoticcz and can be 255)
+ - **batteryLevel**: *Number* (note this is the raw value from Domoticcz and can be 255).
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **bState**: *Boolean*.
 Is true for some common states like 'On' or 'Open' or 'Motion'.
  - **barometer**: Only when applicable.
  - **changed**: *Boolean*.
 True if the device was changed
  - **deviceSubType**: *String*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **deviceType**: *String*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **dewpoint**: Only when applicable.
  - **hardwareName**: *String*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **hardwareId**: *Number*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **hardwareType**: *String*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **hardwareTypeVal**: *Number*.
 See Domoticz devices table in Domoticz GUI.
+Only available when [http fetching](#fetching-http-data) is enabled.
  - **humidity**: Only when applicable.
  - **id**: *Number*.
 Id of the device
  - **lastUpdate**: